esper-io/dev-docs/docs/home/console.md

 ![Device Management](./assets/OLD_DASHBOARD/1.1_DM.png)

 Once you click on the cluster icon, devices in the cluster will appear.
-Upon clicking on the individual devices, device information will be displayed:
+Upon clicking on the individual devices, device information will be displayed.
+Clicking on the device name will take the dashboard user to [details](./console/device-management/-/index.md) section of that device.

 ![Device Template](./assets/OLD_DASHBOARD/1.2_DM.png)